 The IF statement is essential for being able to vary the output and otherwise change the activities in the game.
-The expression is evaluated (see Expressions below) and if it evaluates to true, the statements following the THEN are executed, otherwise the expressions in any following ELSIF clauses are evaluated (in order) and the statements following the first expression that results in a true value is executed.
-If none of the expressions in the ELSIF clauses, the statements following the ELSE are executed.
-The ELSE clause is also optional.
+The expression is evaluated (see Expressions on page 53 for details and examples of expression) and if it evaluates to true, the statements following the THEN are executed.
+Otherwise the expressions in any following ELSIF clauses are evaluated (in order) and the statements following the first expression that results in a true value is executed.
+If none of the expressions in the ELSIF clauses evaluated to true, or there are no ELSIF clauses, the statements following the ELSE are executed.
+The ELSE clause is optional.

 '''

 IF minute OF clock = 59 THEN

 SET minute OF clock TO 0.

 INCREASE hour OF clock.

 ELSE

 INCREASE minute OF clock.

+END IF.

+IF level OF bottle = 0 THEN

+"You have no water"

+ELSIF level OF bottle < 5 THEN

+"You have almost no water left."

+ELSE

+"You have plenty of water."

 END IF.

 '''